 On Disqus, the Username and Display name are separate, and serve distinct purposes for a user's account.
-The Display Name is what shows up next to a user’s comments, as well as on their Profile page.
+The Display Name is what shows up next to a user’s comments, and does not need to be unique.
 The Username is a separate account identifier, and indicates the direct URL which can be used to visit a user’s profile.

 What are each of the names used for?

 Simple handle to easily identify the user in thread conversations

 Does not need to be unique, so allows the user to be known by whatever name they prefer